 - From Toy Story 2, Buzz Lightyear and the gang are in Al's Toy Barn, where they stumble upon Tour Guide Barbie.
 Mr. Potato Head immediately begins chanting that he is a "married spud", while Hamm tells him to step aside for the single fellas.

-- Invoked again by Toy Story 3, when Ken meets Molly's Barbie doll for the first time, accompanied by Gary Wright's "Dream Weaver".
+- Again in Toy Story 3, when Ken meets Molly's Barbie doll for the first time, accompanied by Gary Wright's "Dream Weaver".

 - Georgette the literal Rich Bitch from Oliver & Company is this to the canine world.
 Just a small appearance on her balcony gets all the dogs in the neighborhood flocking to admire her.

 - Mae West made a career out of this.
 In She Done Him Wrong, every male in the cast talks about how sexy she is, and most of them hit on her.

 - Cassandra from Wayne's World.